Shilpanarayan20/Handwriting_Gesture_Recognition/README.md

 Consist of three folders :

 1) Dataset which consist of prepared data for all three data representation for both tasks

 2) Data preprocessing file where we have code for Enlarge (upsampling), Reduce (Downsampling) and Padding

-3) Models - 5 different segmentations networks .py files : Bi-LSTM , LSTM , ResNet , OS-CNN , GTN
+3) Models - 5 different segmentations networks .ipynb files and .py files : Bi-LSTM , LSTM , ResNet , OS-CNN , GTN

 4) Best Models - Saved models of Best performed network for each data representation and for each category of classes (Writing).

 # Environment

 * python == 3.8

 * pytorch == 1.13.1

 * Keras = 2.11.0

 * scikit-learn == 1.2.1

 # How to run network